michaelszymczak/jekyll-sandbox/app/_posts/2017-05-16-rediscovering-tdd-my-way.md

 ### Clarifying requirements

 Sometimes we have no idea what to build.
-In this case, refine the requirement using techniques such as Specification By Example @llink.
+In this case, refine the requirement using techniques such as [Specification By Example]({% post_url 2013-12-23-specification-by-example %}).
 Draw pictures, talk with stakeholders, do whatever it takes to get it.
 The technique I use most often is paraphrasing and writing some examples.
 It highlights the discrepancies between my understanding and the actual requirements.

 ### Spiking a solution